 What's included with your Hawaii Land & Sea Adventure?

 - TRANSFERS - Round trip transfers from Hamilton/Burlington

 - FLIGHTS - Round trip flights from Toronto to Honolulu (1 Stop)

-- 4 DAYS IN HONOLULU - 1 block from Waikiki Beach including Full Hot Breakfast Daily
+- 4 NIGHTS IN HONOLULU - 1 block from Waikiki Beach including Full Hot Breakfast Daily

 - 7 NIGHT HAWAIIAN CRUISE - NCL Pride of America.
 Recently completely renovated with even more choices of dining and entertainment.

 - Free onboard Gratuities per Person